 - User analytics, feedback, and acknowledgement to demonstrate documents are used and policies are understood – and followed – by every employee.

-You eliminate many of the headaches of a manual document control system by using document management software for your ISO 9001 document and record control.
+You eliminate many of the headaches of a manual document control system by using document management software for your ISO 9001 documented information control.
 No more transaction logs, missing manual steps, confusion over obsolete documents, or lost or misplaced documents.
 Easily add employees, disk space, documents, and records without involving your IT department.

 Interested in learning more about the benefits of automating your document control system?
 Contact Bizmanualz, and learn how to simplify.